cfpb/consumerfinance.gov/README.md

 $ grunt
 ```

 ### 2. Run Elasticsearch

+> Note: This Elasticsearch tab (or window) might not be necessary if you set Elasticsearch to start at login when [installing Sheer](https://github.com/cfpb/sheer#installation).

 To launch Elasticsearch, first find out where your Elasticsearch config file is located.
 You can do this with [Homebrew](http://brew.sh) using: